jamorat/MetaDataMade-a-Easy/README.md

 What This Is
 ====================
-This class extends Sandeep Shetty's wonderful Shopify PHP plugin.
-Once you get connected to Shopify with that plugin, this plugin uses that connection to access all kinds of meta data info - with style.
+This class extends Sandeep Shetty's wonderful Shopify PHP login class.
+Once you get connected to Shopify with that class, this class uses that connection to access all kinds of meta data info - with style.

 How You Can Help